ThePandalorian/GenEvo_TEE_winter_school_2024/README.md

 1. Have installed a recent version of R: download it [here](https://cran.rstudio.com/)
 2. Have R-studio installed: download it [here](https://posit.co/download/rstudio-desktop/)

 `R` is open source, which, among other things, means it's completely free to download.
+If you have any trouble with this, let Tom know on the Sunday evening and he'll give you a hand.